 “We’ve seen so many gringos give up and go home, and so many others still here who are burned out and bitter, that you sometimes feel there is really something insidious underlying the friendly surface appearances,” – an ex-Coloradan who runs a jungle lodge in western Belize.

-For those willing to put up with the challenges – such as lack of high-tech medical care, a high crime rate in some areas, the high cost of imported items, more political corruption than you are accustomed to at home and the occasional hurricane – this country can be a wonderful place to live.
+For those willing to put up with the challenges – such as lack of high-tech medical care, a high crime rate in some areas, the high cost of food and imported items, more political corruption than you are accustomed to at home and the occasional hurricane – this country can be a wonderful place to live.

 With a big SUV in the driveway and imported Venezuelan gasoline at over US$6. a gallon, the air conditioner turned to frigid and three fingers of single malt scotch in the glass, living in Belize can cost more than back home.
 But if you live as a local – eating the same foods Belizeans do, using public transport and living in a Belizean-style home with ceiling fans and cooling breezes – you can get by on a few hundred dollars per month.